radicalembodiment3/radicalembodiment3.github.io/info.md

 ## Getting around in Odense
 The easiest way to get from central Odense to the university campus is to take the tram.
 Find info on the trams [here](https://www.odenseletbane.dk/english/travel-with-the-tram).

+It's also possible to hire bikes from some hotels or to hire shared bikes from the app companies.
+You can also walk to campus.
+The walk from the town centre takes about an hour.

+## Getting around on campus

 A campus map for SDU Odense can be found [here](https://sdunet.dk/en/servicesider/teknisk-service/vejvisning-parkering-og-udeomraader/find-rundt-paa-sdu-sdu-maps).
 You can also download the SDU maps app on your Android or iOS device.

 ## Places to eat